Skip to main content

 What are Kubernetes Operators?

-For many stateful resources, reconciling the desired state of a database with its actual state can be a complex task that requires a lot of domain knowledge.
+Kubernetes is an excellent solution for managing stateless resources.
+But for many stateful resources, such as databases, reconciling the desired state of a database with its actual state can be a complex task that requires specific domain knowledge.
 Kubernetes Operators were introduced to the Kubernetes ecosystem to help users manage complex stateful resources by codifying this domain knowledge into a Kubernetes controller.

 What is the Atlas Kubernetes Operator?